pjueon/JetsonGPIO/README.md

 You can use it as a base image for your application.

 ### Building from the source
-You can also build the same image on docker hub from the source using `docker/Dockerfile`.
+You can also build the image from the source.
+`docker/Dockerfile` is the docker file that was used for the pre-built image on docker hub.
+You can modify it for your application.

-The following command will build a docker image named `testimg` from it.
+The following command will build a docker image named `testimg` from `docker/Dockerfile`:

 ```shell
 sudo docker image build -f docker/Dockerfile -t testimg .
 ```

 ## Running the container
 ### Basic options